koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This is an application with React.

 This is definitely declarative.
 The view is only based on the state.
-If the state is the same, the view must be the same, which means that we can focus on the state only.
+If the state is the same, the view must be the same, which means that we can focus on the state alone.

 The view is a mirror of the state
 -->